nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the pet was a mistake, and decides to undo that action by executing the undo command.
-The undo command will call `Model#undo()`, which will shift the currentStatePointer once to the left, pointing it to the previous WoofAreYou state, and restores the WoofAreYou to that state.
+The undo command will call `Model#undo()`, which will shift the currentStatePointer once to the left, pointing it to the previous WoofAreYou state, and restores WoofAreYou to that state.

 <p align="center">
   <img src="images/UndoState3.png" alt="UndoRedoState3" width="450"/>